 During his time in the public sector, Ismael was considered a leading specialist in constitutional and administrative law in Mexico, acting first as Director General of Legal Studies of the Presidency, then as Deputy Legal Counsel to the President and, until 2008, as Federal Deputy Attorney General for Tax Matters and Deputy Counsel to the Ministry of Finance and Public Credit (Subprocurador Fiscal Federal).

 Ismael served for nine years as the Presidential delegate before the Supreme Court of Justice of the Nation, managing constitutional controversies and preparing legislative bills.
-While working for the Office of the Counsel to the President and the Office of the Federal Attorney General for Tax Matters, he helped to develop several initiatives of constitutional and legal reform, and to draft Presidential decrees.
+While working for the Office of the Counsel to the President and the Office of the Federal Attorney General for Tax Matters, he helped to develop several initiatives for constitutional and legal reform, and to draft Presidential decrees.

 Ismael is a respected academic: he served as Professor of Constitutional Law at the Universidad Panamericana and Universidad Nacional Autónoma de México (UNAM); of Mexican Law History at the Universidad Iberoamericana; and of Human Rights at the Instituto Nacional de Capacitación Penitenciaria.
 He is currently a professor in Sotheby's master's degree program that is taught in collaboration with the CENTRO University.

 Ismael has authored several books and numerous articles in specialized magazines and newspapers.
 He was Publishing Advisor for the Reforma newspaper in 2006, 2008 and 2011.

 Ismael has worked on a pro bono basis for more than 50 organizations such as: Mexicanos Primero, Mexicanos Contra la Corrupción, Museo Universitario de Arte Contemporáneo (MUAC), Museo MACAY, Terremoto Magazzinne, and Comisión de Solidaridad y Defensa de los Derechos Humanos (Indígenas Rarámuris).
 The Civil Organization Aprender Primero, part of Mexicanos Primero, recognized Ismael's work in favour of the children's rights for a quality education.
 He is trustee of the Board of Museo Tamayo and of Contemporary Art Patronage (Patronato de Arte Contemporáneo) and he is a Member of the Board of SOMA.
 Recently, Ismael was awarded with Fundación Appleseed: Mexico's "2020 Pro Bono Trajectory Recognition," given annually to a person or company that has had a continuous pro bono trajectory for at least 10 years.